Best Things To Do In Austin For Music Lovers

 1. Live Music on Sixth Street

 Down near the river, Sixth Street hums with people after dark.
 Old buildings hold bars where guitars echo every evening.
 Music spills outside, mixing with chatter and footsteps on pavement.
 Some rooms fill with twangy strings, others shake with heavy drums.
-Blues notes drift through doorways when sets begin.
+Blue notes drift through doorways when sets begin.
 Night after night, crowds move from one glowing sign to the next.

 • Constant live entertainment